bdevz/upwork-automation/docs/MCP_IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-The MCP (Model Context Protocol) Integration successfully provides intelligent, context-aware automation capabilities for the Upwork Automation System.
+The MCP (Model Context Protocol) Integration successfully provides intelligent, context-aware automation capabilities for the Ardan Automation System.
 The implementation includes comprehensive page context analysis, adaptive strategy generation, learning systems, error recovery mechanisms, and session memory tracking.

 The system is designed to be extensible, reliable, and performant, with comprehensive test coverage and clear integration points with the existing browser automation infrastructure.
 The learning system enables continuous improvement of automation strategies, while the error recovery mechanisms ensure robust operation in dynamic web environments.